joseasoler/trading-options/README.md

 ![Mod preview](About/Preview.png)

-[Trading Options](https://steamcommunity.com/sharedfiles/filedetails/?id=ToDo) is a [RimWorld](https://rimworldgame.com/) mod which lets you customize your trading experience to your liking!
+[Trading Options](https://steamcommunity.com/sharedfiles/filedetails/?id=ToDo) is a [RimWorld](https://rimworldgame.com/) mod which lets you customize your trading experience!

 ![Mod settings image](Preview/ui.png?raw=true)

-By tweaking the settings of this mod you can easily change:
+You can easily change:

 • How frequently caravans, orbital traders or visitors will arrive at the colony.